 Activity Impact Freshwater Ecosystem Mitigation Measures Significance Risk Rating smothering of biota and altered vegetation community composition; and Increased risk of erosion, leading to further altered topography/geomorpholo gy, in turn resulting in altered runoff patterns and formation of preferential flow paths.
-CVB wetland 4 aprons, roads, etc. to prevent the pollutants from being transported via stormwater infrastructure into the downgradient wetlands 8,8 L Potential pollutants and toxicants entering into the seep wetland 1 and CVB wetland 3; Potential changes to the Seep wetland Regular inspection of the stormwater outlet structures must be undertaken (specifically after large storm events) to monitor the occurrence of erosion.
+CVB wetland 4 aprons, roads, etc. to prevent the pollutants from being transported via stormwater infrastructure into the downgradient wetlands 8,8 L Potential pollutants and toxicants entering into the seep wetland 1 and CVB wetland 3; Potential changes to the Seep wetland 1 Regular inspection of the stormwater outlet structures must be undertaken (specifically after large storm events) to monitor the occurrence of erosion.
 If erosion has occurred, it must immediately be rehabilitated through stabilisation of the embankments and revegetation, where applicable.
-All pipelines and attenuation ponds must be regularly cleaned, and all outlet structures (if any) checked to ensure there is no debris/blockages.
-19,2 L 7 water retention pattern, timing and flows within downgradient wetlands, especially the seep wetland 1 and CVB wetland 3; • Potential erosion and sedimentation within the CVB wetland 2 The likelihood of erosion at the discharge points can be reduced provided that a higher surface roughness is implemented in the area from the discharge points down to the delineated freshwater ecosystems, allowing for water to enter the seep wetland 1 and the surrounding environment at a lower velocity.
+All pipelines and attenuation ponds must be regularly cleaned, and all outlet structures (if any) checked to ensure there is no debria/blockedees 19,2 L 7 Operation of the stormwater infrastructure within the study area water retention pattern, timing and flows within downgradient wetlands, especially the seep wetland 1 and CVB wetland 3; Potential erosion and sedimentation within the sedimentat 3.
+The likelihood of erosion at the discharge points can be reduced provided that a higher surface roughness is implemented in the area from the discharge points down to the delineated freshwater ecosystems, allowing for water to enter the seep wetland 1 and the surrounding environment at a lower velocity.
 This can be achieved through the placement of cobbles and ensuring that the area surrounding each discharge point is suitably vegetated.
 7,2 Low seep wetland 1 and CVB wetland 3 as a result of the increased stormwater discharge causing increased scour and velocity.
 CVB wetland 3 No development within the 15m and 16m operational phase conservation buffer of the CVB wetlands 2 and 3 and seep wetland 1, respectively, may be undertaken; and The proposed stormwater infrastructure must be incorporated into a suitable and site-specific Stormwater Management Plan (e.g. (Zutari, Concept Stormwater Management Plan, August 2024) and the stormwater infrastructure are to be maintained as per the requirements of the Concept Stormwater Management Plan (Zutari, Concept Stormwater Management Plan, August 2024).
 24 L

-Activity Impact Freshwater Ecosystem Mitigation Measures Significance Risk Rating 8 Operation and maintenance of the maintenance Potential eutrophication of water as a result of enriched water draining into the freshwater Seep wetland 1 It must be ensured that regular maintenance takes place to prevent failure of any infrastructure associated with the proposed CWA development.
-6,4 L road and fences. ecosystems. • Potential fragmentation of the freshwater ecosystems caused by CVB wetland 2 and 3 Only existing roadways should be utilised during maintenance and repairs to avoid indiscriminate movement of vehicles within the wetlands.
-Should repair of the sewer infrastructure be required to address a 6,4 L Monitoring and maintenance of structural integrity the property fences. • Proliferation of AIP species within the freshwater ecosystems.
-Seep wetland leak, control measures relating to trenching and stockpiling must be implemented depending upon the location of the leak.
-With regards to maintenance activities 4,8 L 9 of the service infrastructure and stormwater and linear infrastructure associated with Potential loss of indigenous vegetation as a result of maintenance works.
-Disturbance to and compaction of soil enance CVB wetland 2 and 3 Refer to control measure 6, and 10 to 12 of Activity 2 and 3, and control measure 3 of Activity 4 and 5; and Refer to control measures Activity 2 and 3 regarding trenching and stockpiling; and No vehicles are permitted to enter the freshwater ecosystems.
-Any maintenance works must be undertaken by foot, or the relevant authorisations obtained beforehand 4,8 L the proposed CWA development resulting in erosion.
-CVB wetland 4 authorisations obtained beforehand 2 L
+Activity Impact Freshwater Ecosystem Mitigation Measures Significance Risk Rating 9 Operation and maintenance of the maintenance naintenance of he naintenance oad and ences.of water as a result of enriched water draining into the freshwater ecosystems.Monitoring and naintenance of thructural ntegrity of the service infrastructure and linear mfrastructurePotential fragmentation of the freshwater Seep wetland 1 failure of any infrastructure associated with the proposed CWA development.
+2. Only existing roadways should be utilised during maintenance and repairs to avoid indiscriminate movement of vehicles within the wetlands.
+3. Should repair of the sewer infrastructure be required to address a leak, control measures relating to trenching and stockpiling must be implemented depending upon the location of the leak.
+4. Refer to control measure 6, and 10 to 12 of Activity 2 and 3, and control measure 3 of Activity 4 and 5; and 5.
+Refer to control measures Activity 2 and 3 regarding trenching and 6,4 L road and fences.
+CVB wetland 2 and 3 6,4 L Monitoring and maintenance of structural integrity Seep wetland 1 4,8 L of the service infrastructure and stormwater and linear infrastructure associated with CVB wetland 2 and 3 4,8 L the proposed CWA development CVB wetland 4 2 L